jk45054/CTF-writeups/Crowdstrike-AdversaryQuest-2021/Catapult Spider/Module Wow/README.md

 - Applies a simple XOR decryption over this buffer using arg3 as a key string
 - buffer[n] = buffer[n] ^ key[n % len(key)]
 - Calls into offset 0 of the decrypted buffer, which is expected to hold executable shellcode after decryption
-- If execution fails, a signal will be raised (like SIGILL or illegal instruction)
+- If execution fails, a signal will be raised (like SIGILL for illegal instruction)

 ## Approach
 - We know about the encrypted buffer, that it's supposed to be executable shellcode and that it is decrypted using XOR with a key string.